-One summer Dora Caley noticed one of her toenails had turned black.
+One summer, Dora Caley noticed one of her toenails had turned black.
 “I guess at first I just assumed that it was some type of injury or from wearing tight shoes and so I kind of just let it go for a little while,” Caley says.
 Eventually, she figured, the damaged nail would fall off and a new one would grow in its place.
 But after a few weeks, the nail was still black, and on top of that she was starting to notice some pain in her nailbed, so Caley went to see a podiatrist.

 The doctor pulled the nail, but underneath he saw something concerning: three dark lines running through Caley’s nailbed.
-He didn’t think it was anything to worry about but, just to be safe, he decided to take a biopsy.
+He did not think it was anything to worry about but, just to be safe, he decided to take a biopsy.
 “Two weeks later, he called me and said that it was melanoma skin cancer,” Caley says.

 Melanoma is serious — one person dies from melanoma every hour of every day, according to the Melanoma Research Alliance — and incredibly common.
 According to the American Cancer Society, it is one of the most common cancers in young adults — especially among young women.
 In most places on the skin, melanoma looks like an asymmetric, irregular, uneven mole.
 But when it starts under the nail, it often looks like a dark black or brown line.
 Most people, have no idea that it can look that way.

-After her diagnosis, Caley’s podiatrist referred her to a dermatologist with a warning: she might lose her toe.
+After her diagnosis, Caley’s podiatrist referred her to a dermatologist with a warning: She might lose her toe.
 “He said, ‘I’m not sure but that could happen and you would have to learn how to walk again,’” she says.
 Luckily, after the dermatologist took a look, he was optimistic he could save Caley’s toe — but he would still need to do surgery to remove the cancer.
 “Luckily they only had to cut once and when I went back two days later, I was told it was cancer free,” Caley says.

 Stories like Caley’s where skin cancer hides under the nail are rare — but that makes them even more dangerous.
 “I was aware that you could get skin cancer but thought it looked like funny looking moles or some strange spot or something like that,” Caley says.
 “I didn’t have any strange moles or anything on my body that I was concerned about until my toe.
 Getting cancer never really crossed my mind.”